UdaraSu/ExpenseTrackerApp/README.md

 # 📱 ExpenseMate - Personal Expense Tracker

 **ExpenseMate** is a mobile app built with React Native that helps you manage your daily spending.
-With a clean and intuitive UI, it allows users to add, view, and analyze their expenses all in single place.
+With a clean and intuitive UI, it allows users to add, view, and analyze their expenses all in one place.

---

 ## ✨ Features